📘

 const { grid, column } = args;

-column.editor.model = this.isInputTextEditor ?
+column.editor.model = isInputTextEditor ?
 Editors.text : Editors.longText;

 column.editorClass = column.editor.model;